aristanetworks/netdevops-examples/batfish/atd-avd/README.md

 This is an example of using Batfish to validate datacenter atd-avd intended configs.
-Python codes are in the Jupyter notebookfile.
+Python codes are in the Jupyter notebook file.

-** Development Environment: **
+Development Environment:

 Docker Engine 20.10.7